zotroneneis/zotroneneis.github.io/README.md

 ![](small_pic.png)

-I am a graduate computer science student at Bonn, Germany and a research assistant at the Fraunhofer Institute for Intelligent Systems (IAIS).
+I am a graduate computer science student at Bonn, Germany and a research assistant at the [Fraunhofer Institute for Intelligent Analysis and Information Systems (IAIS)](https://www.iais.fraunhofer.de/en.html).
 My primary interest is machine learning, with a focus on neural networks.
 I am currently writing my master thesis on recurrent neural networks for modeling radiological language.

 # [](#header-1)Contact